TEALSK12/introduction-to-computer-science/lesson_42.md

 Students will be able to...

-- Create static lists in SNAP.
+- Create static lists in Snap!.
 - Access elements of a list.
 - Add and remove elements from a list.